Aliases for HYAL1 Gene

 GeneCards Summary for HYAL1 Gene

 HYAL1 (Hyaluronoglucosaminidase 1) is a Protein Coding gene.
-Diseases associated with HYAL1 include Mucopolysaccharidosis Type Ix and Mucopolysaccharidosis.
-Among its related pathways are Glycosaminoglycan degradation and Chondroitin sulfate/dermatan sulfate metabolism.
-GO annotations related to this gene include transcription factor binding and hyalurononglucosaminidase activity.
-An important paralog of this gene is HYAL3.
+Diseases associated with HYAL1 include Mucopolysaccharidosis, Type Ix and Natowicz Syndrome.
+Among its related pathways are Glycosaminoglycan metabolism and Metabolism.
+Gene Ontology (GO) annotations related to this gene include transcription factor binding and hyalurononglucosaminidase activity.
+An important paralog of this gene is HYAL2.

 UniProtKB/Swiss-Prot for HYAL1 Gene